Three-loop contributions to $b\to s\gamma$ associated with the current-current operators: Differential equations

 \subsection{Calculation of boundary conditions for differential equations}

 To solve the system of differential equations for a given diagram in the three classes considered in this paper, we need $N$ boundary conditions, where $N$ is the number of MIs in the diagram.
-We use the program \texttt{AMFlow} \cite{Liu:2022chg} to calculate these boundary conditions at a specific point.
+We use the program \texttt{AMFlow} \cite{Liu:2022chg}, which is based on the methods developed in \cite{Liu:2017jxz}, to calculate these boundary conditions at a specific point.
 In our application \texttt{AMFlow} receives as input the value of $m_c^2$ and $m_b^2$ (or the value of $z=m_c^2/m_b^2$, when working in units where $m_b$ is put to $1$, as we do), and calculates the given list of master integrals for these values of the quark masses with very high precision as a Laurent series of sufficiently high order in $\epsilon$.

 In practice, we used the \texttt{AMFlow} package to calculate the boundary values of the MIs at $z=1/100$.